ayushi424/ayushi424/README.md

 <h3 align="center">Welcome to my Github Profile😀</h3>
 <img src="https://user-images.githubusercontent.com/68391974/126289518-a8422fd8-b728-4425-a231-b918c37aad8e.gif" align="right" width="450" height="425"/>

-😎 I'm currently working on projects based on Machine Learning, Data Science and more.
+😎 I'm currently working as **Mentee @OpenForce 2022** along with self-made projects based on Machine Learning, Data Science and more.

 🔭 I have worked as: